 - Chinese New Year (January or February): Also called the Lunar New Year, it is a fifteen-day festival in Singapore with markets, lion dances, a major parade, and lots of feasting.

 - International Jazz Festival (early March): A three-night festival held at Marina Bay Sands.

 - Ramadan (Fluctuates): This month-long celebration includes extensive night markets, as those who celebrate fast during the days.

 - National Day (August 9): Commemorates the country’s independence from Malaysia in 1965.

-- Singapore Grand Prix (mid-September): A huge event in Singapore, it is a “jewel in the Formula One crown”.
+- Singapore Grand Prix (September or October): A huge event in Singapore, it is a “jewel in the Formula One crown”.

 - Deepavali (Diwali) (November): A five-day festival of lights, which affects mostly Little India.